baervers23/discord_subscription_bot/README.md

 # Discord Subscription/Abonnement Bot

-I created a discord bot for subscriptions, i use it for jellyfin together with a modified "membarr" bot.
-Member with Subscription automatically gets a specific role, this role will cooperate with my customized membarr bot which activates and deactivates jellyfin
+A Discord Bot with the purpose of managing “Premium Memberships” via time-based Discord Roles.

+The bot is useful for various purposes and communities so I share it as a standalone bot

+I use it together with a modified membarr-bot in Jellyfin.
+The subscription bot takes care of everything concerning the membership and the modified membarr-bot takes care of the account creation as well as the deactivation and activation of the users.

+I will soon upload the modified membarr-bot to github and link it here

-at the moment the bot answers in german, i translate it when i finish developing
+At the moment the bot is programmed in German and the commands in English, if necessary you have to translate it yourself.

+Translated with DeepL.com (free version)

 # Working
 ```
-subscription management with automatic role(timebased)
+timebased role management - bot give the role while subscription is active and take the role when the subscription expires
-gift card system
+gift card system - add custom codes like for example a netflix giftcard
+trial membership - let the user start a trial month per slash command
+reminder - reminds a user at 30/7/3 days before his subscription expires
+manual admin commands & user commands (see below)
 ```

 # Create a Discord Bot